- Challenge Spirits

 The biggest feature of the FIRST Program is the hands-on approach to conducting research in an unfamiliar land, culture and language.
 Divided into small groups, students have to use the language skills they acquire before departing Japan and make their way to a destination decided by drawing straws.
 Upon arrival they begin their research and carry out surveys based on a theme decided prior to arrival in the country.

-One in five students has experienced FIRST!As students can enter APU in either spring or autumn, the FIRST Program is offered twice a year.
+One in three students has experienced FIRST!As students can enter APU in either spring or autumn, the FIRST Program is offered twice a year.
 The Spring FIRST Program is held overseas for domestic students*2 whereas the fall program is held in Japan for international students*2.
-Since the program was launched in 2007, a total of 1090 students have taken part.
-It is a very popular program in which one in five Japanese students has taken part since AY2011.
+Since the program was launched in 2007, a large number of students have taken part.
+It is a very popular program in which one in three Japanese students has taken part since AY2011.

 FIRST for Domestic Students